zf-shao/MSTRec/README.md

 # Performance Comparison
 We illustrate the performance of our MSTRec model comparing with eight state-of-the-art baselines on four datasets.
-The best performance methods are in boldface, and the second best methods are underlined. $^*$ denotes the improvement is significant with $p$-value < 0.05.
+The best performance methods are in boldface, and the second best methods are underlined. $^*$ denotes the improvement is significant with $p$ -value < 0.05.

 ![](images/main_results.jpg)